mnr/DatabaseClinic-SQLite/Ch03/README.md

 This is a somewhat graceless solution.
 I've done this to clearly illustrate certain points.
 There are better ways to do this and I'll show them in the next python program.

 ### 2_import_vehicles.py
+This python script imports the vehicle data in Vehicles_2015.csv.
+It is a bit more graceful when importing the data because it doesn't require naming every column.

 ### 3_import_excel_tables.py
+Loads in two tabs from the excel file: accident_severity and vehicle_type.
+This requires installing xlrd.
+I've often experienced "ImportError: No module named xlrd" even after doing "sudo pip install xlrd".
+I've resorted to adding the xlrd.egg to PYTHONPATH by doing the following in a terminal: "export PYTHONPATH=$PYTHONPATH: where-ever-pip-installed-the-xlrd.egg"

-### 4_calculate_average.py
+### 4_calculate_median.py
+SQLite doesn't have a function to produce median, so I've used python's conn.create_function to add it.
+For extra credit, it also calculates the average severity.

 ## I've also produced a solution written in R
 ### dbjoins.R
 A solution written using the R programming language.
 Includes all steps as outlined above.
+RSQLite uses "RSQLite::initExtension(db)" to add a package of statistic functions.